Sinclert/SentimentAI/README.md

 <br>

 ### ML algorithms evaluation:
-The comparison in order to select the best algorithm to solve this problem uses <b>10 Folds Cross Validation</b>, which divides the training sets in 10 folds, performing 10 training iterations where 9 are used for training and ony 1 for testing.
+The comparison in order to select the best algorithm to solve this problem uses <b>10 Folds Cross Validation</b>, which divides the training sets in 10 folds, performing 10 training iterations where 9 are used for training and only 1 for testing.
 <br><br>
 Additionally, choosing a good fitness metric is basic to perform a good comparison.
 In this project, the chosen metric has been the <b>F-score</b>.
 This measure is better than common accuracy because it considers unbalance classification between labels (<a href="https://www.r-bloggers.com/accuracy-versus-f-score-machine-learning-for-the-rna-polymerases/">Explanation here</a>)